golang/proposal/design/56986-godebug.md

    and find the new `//go:debug` lines.

-7. This provides an easy way for developers to understand which default GODEBUG their programs are compiled with.
+7. This provides an easy way for developers to understand which default GODEBUG their programs will be compiled with.
 It will be particularly useful when switching from one `go` line to another.

+8. This provides an easy way for developers to understand which default GODEBUG their existing programs have been compiled with.

-8. The compatibility documentation should explain all this so developers know about it.
+9. The compatibility documentation should explain all this so developers know about it.

 ## Compatibility